 This bill amends Louisiana's law regarding the illegal carrying of weapons, specifically R.S.
 14:95(H)(1) and (K).
-It introduces exceptions that allow certain officials, including the governor, lieutenant governor, secretary of state, treasurer, and commissioners of agriculture and insurance, as well as parish presidents and mayor-presidents, to carry and conceal handguns, provided they are qualified annually in firearm use by the Council on Peace Officer Standards and Training.
-The bill also expands the list of retired or former officials who are permitted to carry handguns, including former governors and members of the legislature, under similar qualifications.
+It introduces exceptions that allow certain officials, including the governor, lieutenant governor, secretary of state, treasurer, commissioner of agriculture, and commissioner of insurance, as well as parish presidents and mayor-presidents, to possess and conceal handguns, provided they are qualified annually in firearm use by the Council on Peace Officer Standards and Training.
+The bill also expands the list of individuals who can carry concealed weapons to include retired or former justices, judges, and members of the legislature, among others, under similar qualifications.

 HB67 Engrossed: 14:95(H)(1)